 If fetal CMV infection is confirmed, there is no standard therapy for in utero treatment.
 A non-randomized trial of CMV hyperimmune globulin suggested potential benefit of passive immunotherapyfor treatment of acute fetal CMV infection, with decreased incidence of having a symptomatic newborn at birth92 and regression of fetal cerebral abnormalities.93 However, a well-designed, prospective, randomized, placebo-controlled study with relatively large sample size subsequently found no benefit of CMV hyperimmune globulin in pregnant women.94 A larger placebo-controlled trial of CMV hyperimmune globulin currently is underway at NICHD Maternal Fetal Units across the United States [ClinicalTrials.gov Identifier NCT01376778].

 Routine screening for CMV infection in pregnancy is not recommended in the absence of effective in utero therapy.
 Treatment of asymptomatic maternal CMV infection during pregnancy solely to prevent infant infection is not indicated (AIII).

 CMV end-organ disease is best prevented by using ART to maintain CD4 count >100 cells/mm3.

 Managing CMV Retinitis

-The choice of initial therapy for CMV retinitis should be individualized, based on location and severity of the lesion(s), the level of immunosuppression, and other factors such as concomitant medications and ability to adhere to treatment (AIII).
+The choice of initial therapy for CMV retinitis should be individualized, based on location and severity of the lesion(s), the level of immunosuppression, and other factors (e.g., concomitant medications, ability to adhere to treatment) (AIII).

-The ganiclovir ocular implant, which is effective treatment of CMV retinitis, is no longer available.
+The ganciclovir ocular implant, which is effective for treatment of CMV retinitis, is no longer available.